R/gamBiCopSelect.R

 where each Newton-Raphson iteration is reformulated as a generalized ridge

-regression solved using the mgcv
+regression solved using the mgcv package.

 gamBiCopSelect(